starostka/02476-mlops/reports/README.md

 >
 > Answer:

-We managed to implement monitoring in the sense that we can detect data-drafting.
-We tried implementing the opentelemetry + SigNoz framework for monitoring the system and its performance but we had trouble installing SigNoz locally on a ARM64 OS.
-The data-drifting essentially works by saving the input and output of the model to a BiqQuery sql table.
-Whenever the /predict API is requested a background task is created that uploads the input and output of the model to the sql table.
+We managed to implement monitoring both in terms of data-drifting but also system and performance monitoring.
+The data-drifting essentially works by saving the input and output of the model to a BiqQuery SQL table.
+Whenever the /predict API is requested a background task is created that uploads the input and output of the model to the SQL table.
 Finally, when it is time to generate a new analysis, evidently is used to generate the report by loading the training and the predicted data and generating a report based on these.
-Evidently does all the heavy work - i.e. the statistics and the creation of the html file.
-The html file is saved in a /static folder and exposed on our deployed FastAPI server.

-If we had succeded with the system and performance monitoring we could have gained access to the input and output of the requests in real time but also system metrics such as latency and usage.
+Evidently does all the heavy work - i.e. the statistics and the creation of the HTML file.
+The HTML file is saved in a /static folder and exposed on our deployed FastAPI server.
+The monitoring of the system and performance of our server was logged by opentelemetry and viewed using the SigNoz software.
+It gains access to the input and output of the requests in real time but also system metrics such as latency and usage.
 This is important in a real life application as it may work as KPI's.

 ### Question 24